Facebook Comments Plugin for CMS Web Publishing

 Adding Facebook Comments to ↓markdown↓® CMS

-At Tek Eye the lightweight ↓markdown↓ CMS (mdCMS) is used for easy website management and article publishing. mdCMS supports Disqus, it also supports the Facebook comments plugin (only one at a time can be used).
+At Tek Eye the lightweight ↓markdown↓ CMS (mdCMS) is used for easy website management and article publishing. mdCMS supports the Facebook comments plugin (only one at a time can be used).
 How do you enable Facebook comments code in mdCMS?
 Three things are required for Facebook comments support on a web page:

 - The web page's URL must be embedded in the Facebook comments code.

 - A Facebook comments app id for moderation must be assigned to the web page.

 The Facebook Comments Moderation App Id

 To enable the Facebook comments on a web page to be moderated use the fb:app_id web page meta data property:

 Where YOUR_APP_ID is a long string of number, e.g. 123456789012345.
 To get an app id go to the Facebook for developers pages.
 You have to be logged into Facebook and have created a developer account.
 On the developer pages, under My Apps select Add New App.
 Once the Facebook app for the comments has been created the app id (a long string of numbers) can be copied.
 This app id is then added to the content attribute in the meta tag, in the head section, for each web page displaying the Facebook comments plugin.

 For a mdCMS based website modify the configuration file site-config.php in the root directory.
 (To see how to create the site-config.php file see the article Website Home Page for ↓markdown↓ CMS.)
 The FBK_ADMIN entry needs to be added to the configuration file.
 Use your website's control panel and edit the site-config.php file.
 Add the entry FBK_ADMIN in the $MD_SETTINGS array, setting the value to the Facebook app-id for your website.
 For example if the app id was 123456789012345 the entry in the $MD_SETTINGS array is